Frequently Asked Questions

 8. Is embryo genetic testing an option?

 Yes.
 You may ship your cryopreserved embryos to your local clinic.
-This option can be discussed with the program director to make sure the transfer and shipping go smoothly.

 16. Can I use the results of the required tests I have completed?